cziem/cheetbook/README.md

 # CheetBook

+Hey there...
+Welcome to `cheetBook` am glad you came all the way.

 CheetBook is currently a work in progress.
+And we hope to build something we can all be proud of from this simple project.

 ## What we are trying to build